Secret tips to making the perfect Dirty Martini

 Here are a few top tips to help you make the perfect Dirty Martini every time:

 Keep your olive jar in the fridge.
-Keeping your olives and olive brine refrigerated is the best way to make a good Dirty Martini.
+Keeping your olives and olive brine in the fridge is the best way to make a good Dirty Martini.
 Some bartenders have been known to use warm brine from a garnish tray, but we would advise against that for sure.
 First of all, it’s not very sanitary, and secondly, the cooler ingredients make for a smoother drink.

 Stir rather than shake.
 Even though 007 was partial to a shaken martini, certain drinks of this kind work better when it is stirred.
 The Dirty Martini, for instance, works far better when stirred, since this is a gentler way to combine the olive brine with the rest of the cocktail ingredients.